 The Helsinki Cup tournament package is the best way for your group to coordinate all of your tournament arrangements.

 The tournament package includes:

-- Helsinki Region Transport (HRT) travel cards with unrestricted access to Helsinki’s public transit system
+- Helsinki Region Transport (HSL) travel cards with unrestricted access to Helsinki’s public transit system

 - Helsinki Cup guide services during the tournament week